chuboe/idempiere-installation-script/README.md

 There is as much value in understanding the script is there is utility in using it.

 # To install iDempiere
-To isntall all iDempiere components on a single machine, issue the command:
+To install all iDempiere components on a single machine, issue the command:

 ./idempiere_install_script_master_linux.sh -P s1llyw1lly -l  &>output.txt